Past Volunteers will be contacted by February 15th, 2019 by their Crew Coordinator.

 Safety and Courtesy:

 NO open fires, tiki torches or open flame.
 Candles or lamps must be in fireproof containers.
 We are in a dry grassy pasture…use a container for your butts!
-If you have propane stove (inside RV or outside) you MUST bring a fire extinguisher.
+If you have a propane stove (inside RV or outside) you MUST bring a fire extinguisher.

 Ensure guidelines and structures do not block fire lanes.